Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest.md

 ### GetKeyInfo

-`func (o *KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest) GetKeyInfo() CSSCMSDataModelModelsTemplatesAlgorithmsKeyInfo`
+`func (o *KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest) GetKeyInfo() ModelsTemplatesAlgorithmsKeyInfo`

 GetKeyInfo returns the KeyInfo field if non-nil, zero value otherwise.

 ### GetKeyInfoOk

-`func (o *KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest) GetKeyInfoOk() (*CSSCMSDataModelModelsTemplatesAlgorithmsKeyInfo, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest) GetKeyInfoOk() (*ModelsTemplatesAlgorithmsKeyInfo, bool)`

 GetKeyInfoOk returns a tuple with the KeyInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetKeyInfo

-`func (o *KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest) SetKeyInfo(v CSSCMSDataModelModelsTemplatesAlgorithmsKeyInfo)`
+`func (o *KeyfactorWebKeyfactorApiModelsTemplatesGlobalGlobalTemplatePolicyRequest) SetKeyInfo(v ModelsTemplatesAlgorithmsKeyInfo)`

 SetKeyInfo sets KeyInfo field to given value.